- Equal Rights

 Records Open to the Employee

-Upon an employee's request, the employer must permit him or her to inspect certain personnel documents.
+Upon your request, your employer must permit you to inspect certain personnel documents.
 Please refer to Section 103.13, Wis.
 Stats., for information that is more detailed.

 The Federal Laws